 Address: 4850 Powell Road, Powell, Ohio

-The Center of Science and Industry (COSI) is one of the original kid-tastic attractions in Columbus.
-COSI is an especially great indoor activity if you need it as a backup when your outdoor plans get rained out.
-Everything in COSI is interactive for kids and it makes learning about health, science, energy, weather, and mathematics fun.
+Everything at the Center of Science and Industry (COSI) is interactive for kids and it makes learning about health, science, energy, weather, and mathematics fun.
 There are several floors to explore and exhibits like the Big Science Park, where kids can test their strength by lifting a 2,437-pound car.

 If hunger strikes during your visit, the kids will enjoy the fun and healthy snacks available from COSI's Atomic Café like the "Do-Re-For-Me" peanut butter and jelly sandwich, shaped like a piano.
 Or, you might want to pack a lunch to enjoy outside on the riverfront and get a perfect view of the Columbus skyline.